Filtered formal groups, Cartier duality, and derived algebraic geometry: Filtered formal groups

-Now, the object $D_m$ will be compact by inspection (in fact, its underlying object is just a compact projective $k$-module) so that the above mapping space is equivalent to
+Now, the object $D_m$ will be compact by inspection (in fact, its underlying object is just a compact projective $k$-module), so that the above mapping space is equivalent to

-We would now like to make a similar type of identification on the right hand side of the map (\ref{moreofthesame}).
-For this note that as a complete filtered algebra, $C^\vee \simeq \lim_k C_k^{\vee}$.
+We would now like to make a similar type of identification on the right-hand side of the map (\ref{eq:4.2}).
+For this, note that as a complete filtered algebra, $C^\vee \simeq \lim_k C_k^{\vee}$.
 Note that there is a canonical map

-By lemma \ref{provethisshit} this is an equivalence.
-Each term $C_k^{\vee}$ as a filtered object is zero in high enough positive filtration degrees.
+By Lemma~\ref{Lem:4.21} this is an equivalence.
+Each term $C_k^{\vee}$, as a filtered object, is zero in high enough positive filtration degrees.
 As limits in filtered objects are created object-wise, one sees that the essential image of the above map consists of morphisms

 which factor through some $C_j^\vee$.
 Since $D_m$ is itself of the same form, then every map factors through some $C_j^\vee$.
-Hence we obtain the desired decomposition on the right hand side of (\ref{moreofthesame}).
+Hence we obtain the desired decomposition on the right-hand side of (\ref{eq:4.2}).
 It follows that the morphism of mapping spaces (\ref{maptobeshownasequivalence}) decomposes into maps

 These are equivalences because $D_j$ and $C_k$ are dualizable for every $j,k$, and the duality functor $(-)^\vee$ gives rise to an anti-equivalence between commutative algebra and commutative coalgebra objects whose underlying objects are dualizable.
-Assembling this all together we conclude that (\ref{maptobeshownasequivalence}) is an equivalence. \end{proof}
+Assembling this all, we conclude that (\ref{maptobeshownasequivalence}) is an equivalence. \end{proof}

 \begin{lem} The canonical map of spaces